 - Building MPI applications

 - Using mpirun to execute applications

 - Thread-safe MPI

-- Multiboard feature
+- Multiboard feature for GSN and HiPPI 800 networks

 - Setting environment variables

 - MPI troubleshooting and application tuning

 MPI Overview

 MPI is a standard specification for a message passing interface, allowing portable message passing programs in Fortran and C languages.
 MPI was created by the Message Passing Interface Forum (MPIF).
 MPIF is not sanctioned or supported by any official standards organization.
 Its goal was to develop a widely used standard for writing message passing programs.